pymupdf/PyMuPDF/docs/faq.rst

         pix = page.getPixmap(alpha = False)  # render page to an image
         pix.writePNG("page-%i.png" % page.number)  # store image as a PNG

 The script directory will now contain PNG image files named *page-0.png*, *page-1.png*, etc. Pictures have the dimension of their pages, e.g. 595 x 842 pixels for an A4 portrait sized page.
 They will have a resolution of 72 dpi in x and y dimension and have no transparency.
-You can change all that -- for how to do do this, read the next sections.
+You can change all that -- for how to do this, read the next sections.

 ----------